 Quarterly Newsletters are published to Members, providing an update on ICPC activities.

 Submission of articles to a number of publications including:

 - Article titled Subsea Telecommunications by Lionel Carter (MEA) and Douglas Burnett (former ICLA) submitted for publication in the "Handbook of the Ocean Resources & Management" in November 2014.

 - Oceanography v.27 (2) 46-55 -"Insights into submarine geohazards from breaks in subsea telecommunication cables" by Lionel Carter (MEA), Rachel Gavey, Peter Talling and James Liu.

-- Public Service Review magazine: European Union: Issue 22 – "Opting for Optics" by Dean Veverka, Chairman ICPC
+- Public Service Review magazine: European Union: Issue 22 – "Opting for Optics" by Dean Veverka, former Chairman ICPC

 - Proceedings [US Naval Institute] – "Cable Vision" by Captain Douglas R. Burnett U.S. Navy retired, ICPC International Cable Law Advisor